huy/lucene-notes/query-execution.md

 **Rewrite**

-A complex query is rewrite i.e. decomposed with respect to query combinator into a tree of sub queries.
+A complex query is rewrite i.e. decomposed with respect to query combinator (see [query combinator](query-filter.md)) into a tree of sub queries.

 **Filtering**